sarsky/Mozzie/docs/source/Overview.rst

 so either flight system is capable of keeping the Mozzie airborne should the other flight system fail in flight.

 Either flight system can also be leveraged to assist the other in flight by allowing each flight system simultaneous control in certain flight situations.
-For example, wing stall can be eliminated by using the quad assist feature to produce thrust when the forward airspeed does not suffice to produce enough lift with the wings.
+For example, wing stall can be eliminated by using the quad assist feature to produce lift when the forward airspeed does not suffice to produce enough lift with the wings.
 This also assists in control authority in low airspeeds, where the quad assist thrust can allow maneuverability beyond what the aircraft can manage with wings alone.
 This in turn means a more aggressive AoA of the wings can be used in flight, which reduces quad motor load in conjunction with forward motor assist, particularly in strong wind situations.
-This can significantly improve hover efficiency because the Mozzie wings continue to produce lift.
+This can significantly improve hover efficiency because the Mozzie wings continue to produce lift at low relative airspeeds.

 Having two flight systems also affords the Mozzie a redundant flight recovery system should one system fail.
 The Mozzie can takeoff and land in both forward and quad mode. (forward takeoff recommended with bungee)

 Another benefit of adopting two separate flight systems is the ability to optimise each of those flight systems for the intended flight profile.
 For the challenge, the aircraft system will predominately be operated in forward flight mode utilizing the wings for lift, as this is the most efficient way to achieve the cruise speed and range required for the mission.